ouuan/This-repo-has-x-stars-y-forks-action/README.md

 ## How to use it in your own project?

+> If you have any questions, you can open a issue

 1. Fork into your own project
 2. Open your own project’s Actions.
 For projects you fork by default, GitHub will close Actions by default
 3. Apply for personal token, https://github.com/settings/tokens
 4. Check the following figure

 ![](./token.png)

 5. Save the newly created token to the Setting/Secrets of your project.
 Note that the token is saved

 ![](./secrets.png)

-1. Modify `GH_TOKEN` in `.github/workflows/auto-update.yml` to keep this name consistent with the newly add
+6. Modify `GH_TOKEN` in `.github/workflows/auto-update.yml` to keep this name consistent with the newly add
-2. Actions will run automatically and update the name of the current project
+7. Actions will run automatically and update the name of the current project

 ## Inspired by